theos/theos.dev/docs/Rootless.md

 ---

-If needed, you can conditionally check for currently used package scheme in the Makefile, in order to differentiate the build settings used:
+If desired, you can conditionally check for the package scheme in your project's Makefile to selectively apply rootless build settings:
 ```make
 ifeq ($(THEOS_PACKAGE_SCHEME),rootless)
 	ARCHS = arm64 arm64e